warpdotdev/docs/help/known-issues.md

 You can quickly set up clean configs by putting `ZDOTDIR=/` in a `~/.zshenv` file.
 This forces zsh to run with zero configs.

+## Fish shell `read` command

+There is an issue in Fish shell version 3.4.0 and below that causes the `read` built-in command to break Warp's integration with Fish.
+This means that using `read` directly or any Fish scripts that call `read` will not work as expected in Warp.
+That issue is resolved in the Fish repository and so should be fixed in the next release of Fish itself.